Chisom83/Excel_Project_Work/README.md

 ### Inference
 #### Adults customers
-- Adults purchase more due to their finacial stability and disposable income, which allows them to invest in non-essential accessorieslike bike racks.
+- Adults purchase more due to their finacial stability and disposable income, which allows them to invest in biking accessories like bike racks.
 - Adults with families are likely to purchase bike racks for transporting mutiple bikes for family outings,vacations and fitness activites.

 #### Young Adults and Youth
 -  Young adults purchase more than the youths due to vehicles ownership, a key prerequisite for bike racks use.
-- Youths cycle locally, lack finacial stabilityand often do not own vehicles reducingtheir need for bike racks.
+- Youths cycle locally, lack finacial stabilityand often do not own vehicles reducing their need for bike racks.

-##### Male Customers
+#### Male Customers
 The male gender are more engaged in outdoor activities like cycling and require bike racks for easy transportation of multiple bikes, contributing to higher patronage.

 #### Conclusion